 - Haverhill - Fridays and Saturdays 8am to 4pm

 - Newmarket - Tuesdays and Saturdays 9am to 3pm

 Contact our markets development officer in the first instance to talk about your products and we will discuss what you need in order to trade.
-If there is a space for your stall, then you will need to complete a new market trader application form.
-You will also need to follow all of our rules and regulations.
-Market rules and regulations.
+If there is a space for your stall, then you will need to complete a new West Suffolk markets trader application form.
+You will also need to follow all of our rules and regulations: West Suffolk Council Market Licence Regulations.